r1sc/agi.js/README.md

 ![Space Quest II start screen](screenshots/sc2.gif)

 Another interesting feature of the engine was its ability render a room with a pseudo-perspective.
-The engine basically divided the screen into 15 sections, called priority bands.
+The engine divided the screen into 15 sections, called priority bands.
 This was basically a kind of low-resolution Z-buffer.
 All background drawing commands were drawn both with a visual color and a priority value, so everytime the engine had to draw an animated object, each of its pixels were compared against the backgrounds pixel's priority value to decide if the pixel was to be drawn or not.
+All control-lines and boundaries where the player could not go was also drawn into this priority buffer.

 ## Implementation